Glass Tubing with High UV Transmission

 SCHOTT 8347 is a borosilicate glass that offers high chemical and thermal resistance, with high transmittance in the UV-C spectrum.
 This combination makes it ideal for germicidal lamps that are used in water.
 The glass can be also used for fibre optics light guides and electrotechnology, as well as in applications requiring high IR transmittance.

-SCHOTT 8405 is a highly UV-transmitting soft glass that can be used as envelope for germicidal lamps (low-pressure mercury vapour discharge lamps) and UV detectors.
+SCHOTT 8405 is a highly UV-transmitting soft glass that can be used as envelope for germicidal lamps (low-pressure mercury vapour discharge lamps).

 Transmission graph of UV-transparent tubular glass types